 Menopause is marked by a steep decline in estrogen and progesterone levels, either because our ovaries stop ovulating regularly as we age, or as a result of a surgical hysterectomy.
 Perimenopause is the in-between time, when your body is transitioning from menstruation to menopause.
 It’s basically puberty in reverse, rollercoaster hormones included.

 This decline in hormones directly affects the estrobolome, and plummeting estrogen can seriously upset even a balanced microbiome.
-Common frustrations like weight gain, IBS, insulin resistance, and digestive issues during menopause can often be linked to gut imbalances caused by this hormonal shift.
+Common frustrations like weight gain3, IBS, insulin resistance, and digestive issues during menopause can often be linked to gut imbalances4 caused by this hormonal shift.

-Your risk for obesity, heart disease, osteoporosis, and depression also increase after menopause, changes that are also linked to estrogen and progesterone’s roles in regulating blood sugar, fat storage, bone formation, and inflammation.
+Your risk for obesity, heart disease5, osteoporosis, and depression also increase after menopause, changes that are also linked to estrogen and progesterone’s roles in regulating blood sugar, fat storage6, bone formation, and inflammation.
 These risks are further increased in postmenopausal women with an unbalanced estrobolome.

 How Your Microbiome Can Affect Menopause and Perimenopause Symptoms